BostonGlobe/generator-globeproject/README.md

 - Install various CSS utilities: `gem install sass compass breakpoint`.
 - If you want to commit your project to version control (highly recommended), you'll need to create a [GitHub](http://github.com) or [Bitbucket](http://bitbucket.org) account.
 Bitbucket offers unlimited free repositories.
 GitHub does not, but it is a much better tool.
 You decide.

+## Updating

+- To update the generator: `sudo npm update -g generator-globegraphic`.

 ## Creating a new project
 - Create the folder and cd into it: `mkdir myProject && cd $_`.
 - Invoke the generator: `yo globegraphic`.